mkesslerct/grover_shots/readme.md

 # Contents:
 Following the index of the manuscript, three levels of results are obtained:

-##   Expectation and variance of the required number of shots (subsection 2.1)
+##   Expectation and variance of the required number of shots

   The Python script utilities.py contains two functions compute_expectation and compute_variance which implement equations (4) and (5) in the manuscript.